 Picking wild blackberries is a popular late summer and early fall activity here in southwestern British Columbia.
 People are not so happy when the blackberry plant invades their gardens, which it does if it gets the chance.

-The Himalayan blackberry is the species that grows near my home.
+The Himalayan blackberry is the species that grows where I live.
 It isn’t native to British Columbia and is very invasive.
 Once the plant has established itself in an area, it’s hard to get rid of.
-I enjoy photographing the blackberry in spring and summer, though.
-At this time of year it's an attractive plant with fresh green leaves and white to pink flowers.
+I enjoy photographing the blackberry in spring and early summer, though.
+At this time of year, it's an attractive plant with fresh green leaves and white to pink flowers.
 It loses its attractiveness as it grows and matures.
 All of the photos in this article were taken by me as I observed my local plants.